AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Envelop icon

 When it comes to car insurance, Pennsylvania requires only liability coverage and medical payments coverage, with limits of $15,000 per person and $30,000 per accident under bodily injury, $5,000 for property damage coverage, and $5,000 for medical benefits.
-But if you obtained a loan to buy your car or if you leased it, your loan provider or lessor will probably require that you buy gap insurance as well.
-But what is gap insurance, and how do you buy it in the first place?
+However, if you financed or leased your vehicle, your loan provider or lessor may also require you to carry gap insurance as part of the agreement.
+Even if it’s not mandatory, gap insurance is still wise, especially if you made a small down payment or purchased a vehicle that depreciates rapidly.
+Let’s take a closer look at what gap insurance is and the various ways you can acquire it.

 What Is Gap Insurance?